bigdata-i523/hid316/notebook.md

 * 08/28/17 - 09/01/17 Watched all videos in the Theory Introduction section
 * 09/18/17 - 09/22/17 Watched several DIY videos on Raspberry PI, especially related to robotics
+* 10/01/17 Watched instructor video on how to generate and format the report.bib file

 # Practice